temporalio/background-checks/docs/temporal-application-requirements.md

 ### APIs

-Based on the experiences of the two user types, we know we will need APIs for the following:
+Based on the experiences of the three user types, we know we will need APIs for the following:

 - Start a Background Check
 - Accept Background Check
 - Cancel a Background Check
 - List Background Checks
+- Submit research
 - Get the report of a specific Background Check

 See the Application API Reference for API details: